 The series ends on October 6th (so there’s plenty of time for you to catch up if you’ve missed a few episodes), with the last showing featuring Mr Poole coming back to Gorongosa to continue his search for a pride of cubs that somehow went missing.

 If you’ve already booked yourself a holiday to Mozambique, this series will no doubt whet your appetite for your trip away.
-And if you’re wondering where next to go and visit, it’s sure to inspire you to come to this beautiful part of the world.
+And if you’re wondering where next to go and visit on safari, it’s sure to inspire you to come to this beautiful part of the world.
 You’ll have a wonderful time!